TASER® Advanced M26c Owner's Manual

-The TASER® ADVANCED is the third generation of TASER¨ technology conducted energy weapons.
+The TASER® M26c is the third generation of TASER¨ technology conducted energy weapons.
 Conducted energy weapons use electrical energy to effect the signaling mechanisms used by the human body to communicate.
 This electrical output simply "jams" the communication system of the body.
-The TASER® ADVANCED sends a series of electrical signals called TASER®¨ Waves or T-WavesTM quite similar to those used by the brain to communicate with the body.
+The TASER® M26c sends a series of electrical signals called TASER®¨ Waves or T-WavesTM quite similar to those used by the brain to communicate with the body.
 Much like radio jamming, the T-Waves overpower the normal electrical signals within the body's nerve fibers.
 The human target instantly loses control of his body and cannot perform coordinated action, falling to the ground.

 NEW ELECTRO-MUSCULAR DISRUPTION (EMD) vs. STUN TECHNOLOGY